 This recipe for pork and apple sausage rolls takes the sausage roll one step further.
 It calls for proper pork mince rather than just squeezing the filling out of a raw sausage.
-I’ve also added grated apple and finely chopped red pepper for additional flavour.
+I’ve added grated apple and finely chopped red pepper for additional flavour.
 Pork and apple are meant to go together.
 Who doesn’t love a slice of roast pork with apple sauce?

 Ingredients for pork and apple sausage rolls

-- Pork mince – buy the pork with the lowest fat content you can get.
+- Ground Pork – buy pork with the lowest fat content you can get.
 You don’t want your baking tray covered in pork fat as the sausage rolls cook.

 - 1 medium-sized onion and 1 medium-sized red pepper – both chopped into a fine dice

 - Grated apple.
-I used a Granny Smith apple, but a Bramley would work just as well.
+I used a Granny Smith apple, but a Bramley or any crisp apple would work just as well.

 - Panko breadcrumbs.
 They absorb some of the juices from the meat and help to bind the filling.
 You can whizz up a couple of slices of stale bread in a food processor if you can’t get Panko.
 I’ve used wholewheat bread with great success – the seeds in the wholewheat bread add a nice texture.

 - 1 clove of garlic – minced or finely chopped

 - A lightly beaten egg

 - Shop-bought puff pastry – you can make your own if you like, but shop-bought works perfectly well.